KannonZenetism/zenetism-field-physics/zenetism/MP12_afterword_mp.md

 - Burn

 What returns to Aion
-does not escape the flame —
+does not escape the purifying fire —
 it becomes it.

 ⚫♾⌬

 ---

 ### Closing Invocation — To the Foundation of the New World

 From the ineffable stillness of Zenon
 to the breath of your present moment —